oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 * Learn to create pages
 * Leverage Redwood templates and components

-## Task 1: Create an App UI application
+## Task 1: Create an App UI

-You are now seeing the welcome page of the visual development area for Visual Builder applications.
-We'll now create a new application that could be deployed as an App UI extension to the Oracle SaaS instance.
-With App UIs you can create new interfaces that address specific business needs for your company.
+You should now be in the Designer, VB Studio's visual editor.
+We'll start by creating our own *App UI*, which is simply an application that includes a user interface component in the form of Visual Builder pages and flows.
+With App UIs, you can create new interfaces that address specific business needs for your company.

-1. On the left side of the application overview area click to create a new App UI
+1. On the left side of the Designer, click **+ App UI**:

 	![Image alt text](images/results.png)

 	> **Note:** Use this format for notes, hints, tips.
 Only use one "Note" at a time in a step.

-2. In the dialog that pops up provide a name for your application **YourName-Accounts** and click Create
+2. In the Create App UI dialog, provide a name in the form **YourName-Accounts**, then click **Create**:

   ![Image alt text](images/wssettings.png)

-3. The application is created, and you are taken into the application overview tab where you can see your flows and pages.
+3. In the Diagram view on the right, you can see the flows and pages for this App UI.
 A flow is a part of your application that contains pages that relate to each other.
 An application can contain multiple flows, and a flow can contain many pages.
+In this case we have one flow, *main*, and one page, *main-start*:

   ![Image alt text](images/appflow.png)

-4. Double click the **main-start** page that was created in the main flow.
-This will open the page in the visual editor.
+4. Double-click  **main-start** to open the page in the Page Designer:

   ![Image alt text](images/IDE.png)

-## Task 2: Designing your page
+## Task 2: Design Your Page

 1. Let's explore the areas of the visual editor.
 Note that you can click on the various tabs to expand/collapse areas of your development environment.